 Few things are more frustrating than trying to divorce someone who doesn’t want to be divorced.
-While you may be baffled by why your spouse is digging in his/her heels about your divorce, it happens all the time.
-Knowing that, however, doesn’t help much when you want to get divorced, but your spouse won't sign divorce papers.
+While you may be baffled by why your spouse is digging in his/her heels when your marriage is making both of you miserable, it happens all the time.
+Unfortunately, knowing that doesn’t help when you want to get divorced, but your spouse won't sign divorce papers.

 8 Reasons Why Your Spouse Won't Sign Divorce Papers

 Step number one in getting a divorce from a reluctant spouse is to try to understand why your spouse won't sign divorce papers.
 There could be many reasons:

 Denial is a natural stage in the grieving process.
 Everyone starts their divorce journey by struggling to believe their marriage is really over.

 They progress through the various stages of grief until they finally learn to accept their divorce.

 Some people, however, get stuck along the way.
 For them, denial is not just a stage.
 It is a way of life.